DataLinkX/DataLinkX.github.io/content/home.md

 ## Introduction

-Before join in Zhejiang University, I obtained my Ph.D. in Statistics (Advisor: [Prof. Xiaodan Fan](https://www.sta.cuhk.edu.hk/peoples/xfan/)) in 2018 from the [Department of Statistics](http://www.sta.cuhk.edu.hk/), The Chinese University of Hong Kong, and M.Sc. in Applied Mathematics in 2013 from [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/).
+Before join in Zhejiang University, I obtained my Ph.D. in Statistics (Advisor: [Prof. Xiaodan Fan](https://www.sta.cuhk.edu.hk/peoples/xfan/)) in 2018 from [Department of Statistics](http://www.sta.cuhk.edu.hk/), The Chinese University of Hong Kong, and M.Sc. in Applied Mathematics in 2013 from [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/).

 My group — **DataLinkX** — aims to <em class="j">link data to science</em>.
 We develop statistical and deep-learning methods for biological multi-omics and for multimodal data such as time-series, spatial and network data, integrating information across dimensions to reveal the key features driving complex phenotypes.